The Road To Glenorchy

 The winding route from Queenstown gives breathtaking views of Lake Wakatipu and the mountain landscape.
 Allowing for a stop to take photos, plan for a one hour journey, or 45 minutes without stops.

-Driving out of Queenstown on Lake Esplanade Road and alongside St Omer Park, head straight over the mini-roundabout and you’ll soon see the Glenorchy sign.
+Driving out of Queenstown on Lake Esplanade Road and alongside St Omer Park, head straight over the mini-roundabout and you will soon see the Glenorchy sign.
 From here, just follow the road until you reach Glenorchy.

 Along The Way - Points of Interest: